 - Others: generally epub or pdf

 We recommend a color reader with a minimum of a 7 inch display size.
+The book is large with lots of illustrations and diagrams so a reader with a bit more storage and memory is required.

 - Due to limitations in how Nook (apps and devices) display vector (SVG) diagrams we do not recommend them for this book.

 - Google Books cannot upload the ePub version of the book as its file size is over 100Mb.
+Currently our file size is just below this limit and so should work.

 - The PDF format is less desirable as its formatting is more fixed.